 One of the most rewarding aspects of hiring for our team was the opportunity to run a wildly different recruiting process.
 Our approach netted results and learnings the likes of which I’ve never seen in all of my years of scaling teams.
 From gated and blind assessments to designing the process with the candidate’s goals in mind — not just our own — every step of the applicant journey was meticulously planned and created with the support of our extended community.
 We’re deeply committed to open-sourcing our work and our findings, in an effort to help more firms and companies attract new, inspired talent.
 (Blog post with the details of our process and our learnings coming soon!)

-And now—without further ado!—we would like to introduce you to our very first Operating Partners:
+And now, without further ado, introducing our very first Operating Partners:

 Hiram brings experience as an entrepreneur and product manager in early and growth stage startups, including Uber, and his passion for building software to our team at Seven Seven Six.

 One source of inspiration for Hiram is people from the tech industry who use their platform to give back outside of tech.
 For example, Orlando Bravo “is one of the most successful businessmen from my homeland, Puerto Rico.
 When Hurricane Maria left a lot of the population in the island in despair, he used his time, effort and resources to help those in need, giving back to communities who lost everything they had.
 In addition to this, he set up a foundation to help young professionals from Puerto Rico by providing them with access to high quality learning opportunities and mentorship.”

 “I want to support founders in realizing their vision, support Alexis build cutting edge software for founders (i.e. Cerebro), and break the mold of the traditional VC persona by helping operators get into VC regardless of their background”